-As an appellate judge, Judge Torpy has written over 600 majority opinions.
-In one such case, the decision was initially quashed by the Florida Supreme Court but that decision was later reversed by the United States Supreme Court in a landmark ruling regarding the Takings Clause of the Fifth Amendment.7 Judge Torpy authored twelve opinions wherein conflict was certified with another district court.
+As an appellate judge, Judge Torpy has written over 700 majority opinions.
+In one such case, the decision was initially quashed by the Florida Supreme Court but that decision was later reversed by the United States Supreme Court in a landmark ruling regarding the Takings Clause of the Fifth Amendment.7 Judge Torpy authored thirteen opinions wherein conflict was certified with another district court.
 In eight of those cases, the Florida Supreme Court affirmed the decision of the Fifth District Court.8 In one case, the Florida Supreme Court initially accepted, but later dispensed with jurisdiction, allowing the decision to stand.9 In another case, the Florida Supreme Court denied review.10 In one case, the Florida Supreme Court disapproved the decision of the Fifth District Court.11 In one case, no further review was sought by the parties.12 One case remains pending in the high court.13

-Judge Torpy has been married to his wife, Julie, for forty years.
-They have three children—a businessman, a lawyer in the United States Air Force and a fighter pilot/officer in the United Startes Air Force.
-Judge Torpy's hobbies include motorcycle riding, bicycle riding, snow skiing, scuba diving, and do-it-yourself and restoration projects.
+Judge Torpy has been married to his wife, Julie, for forty-two years.
+They have three children—a businessman, a lawyer/ officer in the United States Air Force and a fighter pilot/officer in the United Startes Air Force.
+Judge Torpy's hobbies include motorcycle riding, snow skiing, scuba diving, and do-it-yourself and restoration projects.

 1 11 Fla.
 State Univ.
 L. Rev. 697 (1983).